Tanah Grogot

 Tanah Grogot or Tana Paser (see below) is a district (kecamatan) and the capital of Paser Regency, East Kalimantan, Indonesia.
-It shares a border with Kuaro in the north, Pasir Belengkong in the south.
+It shares a border with Kuaro in the north, Paser Belengkong in the south.
 In the year 2020, its total population is 76,344.

 On 26 June 1959, Tanah Grogot was inaugurated as the capital of Paser Regency by the law no. 27 of 1959.

 Etymology

 Tanah Grogot was named after an onomatopoeia for the sound of diesel boat engines (grogot) while crossing the Kandilo (tanah in Indonesian itself means 'land').
 The name of this town is sometimes informally shortened to Grogot.
 Head of the public relations division of Paser government, Adi Maulana in 2012, complained that the reasoning behind its naming were unclear, and he deemed the present name as "outdated".
 Instead, the local government proposed the renaming into Tana Paser, the efforts that were further promoted by organising Spirit Tana Paser Extreme Offroad Competition from 24 until 25 March 2012, which was won by Said Adul from Balikpapan.

 The renaming of the district seat officially took effect on 2 January 2013.
 Speaker of the Paser Regional DPR, Kaharuddin, stated that he supported the rename proposals for the district, while he also confirmed that the eponymous village would not be renamed.
 However, Tanah Grogot still remains the most popular name for both the regency seat and the district.